 You can of course spend as little or as much as you wish on internet access, with prices varying significantly from one product to another.
-The purpose of this post is to explain the difference between a standard Broadband connection versus what we are calling a Leased Line (high-speed) option, including how the price differs, what funding is available and what you can expect in terms of quality of service for both.
+The purpose of this post is to explain the difference between a standard Broadband connection versus what we are calling a Leased Line (high-speed) option, including how the price differs and what you can expect in terms of quality of service for both.

 Broadband – The Facts